 The causative agent for gonorrhea is a gram-negative diplococcus, Neisseria gonorrhoeae.

-Females present with initial urethritis or cervicitis which is frequently mild and can go unnoticed.
+Females present with initial urethritis, Bartholinitis, or cervicitis which is frequently mild and can go unnoticed.
 Abnormal vaginal discharge and post-coital bleeding may occur and infection can progress to pelvic inflammatory disease.
-Up to 50% of urogenital infections in women are asymptomatic.

-Pharyngeal and anorectal gonorrhea infections can occur in those that are engaging in oral and anal sex.
+Pharyngeal and anorectal gonorrhea infections are more likely to be asymptomatic and can occur in those that are engaging in oral and anal sex.